saucelabs/sauce-school/Templates/Module5_SeleniumTemplate.md

 <img src="assets/5.06N.png" alt="Advanced Configurations" width="650"/>

-1. Choose the checkbox for **Use custom workspace.** This is where your test files are stored on your computer.
+* Choose the checkbox for **Use custom workspace.** This is where your test files are stored on your computer.
 When setting up a real CI pipeline, you would direct this to the local copy of your GitHub repo.
-2. Provide the full path to your test code.
+* Provide the full path to your test code.
-3. Leave the **Display Name** field blank.
+* Leave the **Display Name** field blank.

 <img src="assets/5.06O.png" alt="Test Code Path" width="650"/>

-4. Scroll down to the **Build** section and select **Add build step.**
+* Scroll down to the **Build** section and select **Add build step.**
-5. Select **Execute shell.**.
+* Select **Execute shell.**.
-6. Add the commands below to run a test on only the tests tagged with `@shallow`, using Chrome 50 and Windows 10 for your environment:
+* Add the commands below to run locally on Jenkins, testing only the tests tagged with `@Category(shallow.class`), using the default environment:

 ```
-BROWSER=chrome BROWSER_VERSION=50 PLATFORM='Windows 10' npm test -- --grep=@shallow
+mvn clean test -Dgroups=tests.groups.Shallow
 ```